genilab/genilab.github.io/collaborate.md

 Thank you for your interest in collaborating with our lab!

+We strive to bring together like-minded innovators and Multi-Disciplinary research groups to make our work meaningful for the society!

 You can join us in one of the following capacities:

 * [Research Collaborators](#research-collaborators)